kaisenlinux/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 `terragrunt.hcl` file that is included by another `terragrunt.hcl` file, only the `terragrunt.hcl` file that explicitly set `skip = true` will be skipped.

 ### iam_role

-The `iam_role` attribute can be used to specify an IAM role that Terragrunt should assume prior to invoking Terraform.
+The `iam_role` attribute can be used to specify an IAM role that Terragrunt should assume prior to invoking OpenTofu/Terraform.

 The precedence is as follows: `--terragrunt-iam-role` command line option → `TERRAGRUNT_IAM_ROLE` env variable → `iam_role` attribute of the `terragrunt.hcl` file in the module directory → `iam_role` attribute of the included